pmndrs/react-three-fiber/markdown/pitfalls.md

 ### Never let React anywhere near animated updates! <a id="never-let-react-animate"></a>

-Instead use animation libs that animate outside of React!
+Instead use lerp, or animation libs that animate outside of React!
 Avoid libs like react-motion that re-render the component 60fps!

 #### ✅ Using [lerp](https://github.com/mattdesl/lerp) + useFrame: